rendall/icebreakers/QUESTIONS.md

   * What scene in a movie always gives you goosebumps every time you watch it?
   * What skill or talent would you most like to learn?
   * What slang are you really happy went out of fashion?
-  * What smell do you hate that doesn’t seem to bother other people?
+  * What smell do you hate that doesn't seem to bother other people?
   * What songs would be played on a loop in hell?
   * What sport do you wish you knew more about?
-  * What subjects should be taught in school but aren’t?
+  * What subjects should be taught in school but aren't?
   * What takes a lot of time but is totally worth it?
   * What tells you the most about a person?
   * What topic could you give a 20-minute presentation on without any preparation?
   * What toy did you hate most as a child?
   * What useless facts do you know?
-  * What was something courageous you’ve (in person) seen someone do?
+  * What was something courageous you've (in person) seen someone do?
   * What was something you thought would be easy until you tried it?
-  * What was the craziest theme park or fair ride you’ve been on?
+  * What was the craziest theme park or fair ride you've been on?
-  * What was the funniest thing you’ve seen recently online?
+  * What was the funniest thing you've seen recently online?
   * What was the last thing you were really excited about?
-  * What was the scariest movie you’ve seen?
+  * What was the scariest movie you've seen?
   * What was your best vacation?
   * What was your funniest or worst experience with a dentist?
   * What was your worst haircut experience?
   * What wastes the most time in your day to day life?
-  * What website or app doesn’t exist, but you really wish it did?
+  * What website or app doesn't exist, but you really wish it did?
   * What weird quirks did you pick up from your parents?
   * What weird thing do you have nostalgia for?
   * What well-known person does the most good for the world?